-On the other hand, in the context of online education, an important goal of consumers is to gain expertise or accumulate knowledge (Alba and Hutchinson 1987) to pass the course, which can be evaluated through quiz scores.
+On the other hand, in the context of online education, an important goal of consumers is to gain expertise or accumulate knowledge (Alba and Hutchinson 1987; Camerer and Ho 1999) to pass the course, which can be evaluated through quiz scores.
 Thus, we allow the utility of taking quizzes to depend on individuals' beliefs about their quiz-taking abilities, which are Bayesianly updated when they get feedback through their quiz scores.
-We also allow the utility of quizzes to depend on the knowledge accumulated from watching lectures; however, for some individuals watching more lectures may actually be an indication of a lack of knowledge.
+We also allow the utility of quizzes to depend on the knowledge accumulated from watching lectures; however, for some individuals, watching more lectures may actually be an indication of a lack of knowledge.

-Importantly, binge behaviors (both temporal binging and content binging) are not explicit parameters of our model (e.g., we do not have a parameter for state-dependence), but are instead captured endogenously within a mathematical model of consumer decision processes.
-This is similar to the approach of Erdem and Keane (1996) who endogenize variety-seeking as a result of reducing uncertainty about brands.
+Importantly, in our model, binge behaviors (both temporal binging and content binging) are not explicit choices that individuals are making or explicit parameters, but are instead an outcome of consumer decision processes.
+This is similar to the approach of Erdem and Keane (1996) who demonstrate that variety-seeking may be a result of consumers reducing uncertainty about brands.
 Rather than assuming consumers are infinitely forward-looking and solving an infinite time-horizon dynamic programming problem, we consider consumers to be boundedly rational in taking into account future utilities.
 We compare how our model is able to capture temporal binging and content binging under the assumption that individuals are either myopic or capable of thinking a finite number of "steps" ahead (Camerer, Ho, and Chong 2004).
 In the myopic version of the model, we assume that individuals are maximizing the utility of their choices at each event without consideration of how the current choice may impact the utilities of future events.
 Allowing individuals to be forward-looking in a boundedly rational way (i.e., thinking one step ahead) means the model may take into account the utility of future choices when learners are making the current choice.

-Using our model, we can examine how consumption in certain courses can be used to predict consumption patterns in other courses, which has implications for new product launch, cross-selling, and bundling.
-We also test how the timing of content release affects consumption and knowledge accumulation using counterfactual simulations.
+Firms like Coursera have some control of more upstream marketing policies.
+Thus, we test how the timing of content release affects consumption patterns and knowledge accumulation using counterfactual simulations.
 We then compare our predictions to actual data obtained following a natural experiment policy change that shifted content release from weekly "sequential" release to on-demand "simultaneous" release for the courses that we examine from Coursera.
 This has implications for how firms should time product release, either using the traditional scheduling of TV networks or the on-demand streaming of online sites.
-Finally, we can look at how binging is related to payment for certificates across different courses, which has implications for monetization of subscription services and CLV (Kumar 2008; Fader, Hardie, and Lee 2005; Zhang, Bradlow, and Small 2015).